wojciech-kulik/xcodebuild.nvim/README.md

 ### Snapshot Tests Preview

-This plugin also offers a nice list with failing snapshot tests.
-For each tests the plugin generates a preview image combining reference image, failure image, and difference image into one.
+This plugin offers a nice list of failing snapshot tests.
+For each test it generates a preview image combining reference, failure, and difference images into one.
 It works with [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) library.

+Run `:XcodebuildFailingSnapshots` to see the list.

 ![Xcodebuild Snapshots](./media/snapshots.png)